AJV009/XeonAJ_AJV009/readme.md

 # Hobbies
 - Exploring more about Computer
 - Learning about new technologies
-- Speed Cubing
-- Creative Crafts
-- Cycling
-- Music
+- Speed Cubing, Creative Crafts, Music
-- Playing Badminton
+- Cycling, Playing Badminton

 # Personal Skills
-- Creativity / Ideation
+- Creativity / Ideation, Exploratory
-- Exploratory
 - Handling Work Pressure
 - Fluent in verbal skills
-- Strong work ethic
+- Strong work ethic, Initiative, Self-Motivation
-- Initiative
 - Stamina
-- Self-Motivation

 # Key Competencies
 - Hardware & Software Troubleshooting
-- Different OS and Software Installation
-- Using basic CMD/PowerShell and Linux Terminal commands.
 - Drive Data recovery and partition management
-- Ideation with research and greed to learn more about Technology.
+- Ideation with research and greed to learn more and more about Technology.

 # Community Achievements
 - **Contributing Fb DevC: Pune and Machine Learning** with news, blogs and fun on tech!